cometbft/cometbft/docs/references/config/node_key.json.md

 The string values are derived from the asymmetric cryptographic implementations defined in the `crypto` package.

-CometBFT will always generate an Ed25519 key-pair for node ID using the `cometbft init` or the `cometbft gen-node-key` command.
+CometBFT will always generate an Ed25519 key-pair for node ID using the `cometbft init` or the `cometbft gen-node-key` commands.
 Other types of encryption keys have to be created manually.
 (See examples under [priv_key.value](#priv_keyvalue).)

 ### priv_key.value
-Base64-encoded bytes, typically the private key of an asymmetric encryption algorithm.
+Base64-encoded bytes, the private key of an asymmetric encryption algorithm.
 The type of encryption is defined in [priv_key.type](#priv_keytype).

 Default example in context: